vadzimk/instant-messaging/README.md

 ```

 ## Database ERD relationship model
+Using RDBMS only in demo purposes, messages should be stored in key-value store such as Cassandra.
-shows actual ORM relationships only, all columns are not shown
+Shows actual ORM relationships only, all columns are not shown.
 ![ERD](backend/migrations/diagrams/ERD_contacts_association_object_step2.jpg)

 ## Deployment diagram